Session 2 - Module A: Advanced LangChain Patterns¶

 class?

-A) Create individual agents
+A) Create individual data agents

 C) Store conversation memory